WebberZone/top-10/readme.txt

 == Upgrade Notice ==

-= 2.6.1 =
+= 2.6.2 =
-* Major release!
-Several new features and bug fixes.
+* Bug fix release!
 Please verify your settings after upgrade.
 Check the Changelog for more details